rakannimer/pagination-and-sorting-with-aws-amplify/blog-post.md

 In my previous post, [Server-Side Rendered Real-time Web App with Next.js, AWS Amplify & Next.js](https://dev.to/rakannimer/server-side-rendered-real-time-web-app-with-next-js-aws-amplify-graphql-2j49) we went into the details of setting up a Next.js React app and connecting it to Amplify on both the server and client-side.

-In this post we'll be going through how to build a small topic-oriented chat app with Amplify that needs to fetch, paginate and sort large lists of data.
+In this post we'll be going through how to build a small channel-oriented chat app with Amplify that needs to fetch, paginate and sort large lists of data.

 We will be using React for rendering and updating our UI, but the same code and logic can be applied with any framework.